JMOriggi/Simple-Multi-Language-Website/README.md

 Ideal for fast plug-in into a host without the need of configurations.

+The web-site is live at [!link](http://onlifesolutions.com)

 ## Features
 - Responsive, desktop-mobile
 - Only client side code
 - Multi-page
-- Dynamic language change (also client side)
+- Dynamic language change